Back pain stopped him running Rob’s back pain stopped him running the sort of d ... Read more

 This month I get all Gordon Ramsay and show you how I prepare my favourite breakfast.

-With over 20 years experience in private and NHS settings chartered physiotherapists Nicky Hodgkinson and Katie Peters are experts in treating a wide range of conditions to relieve your pain.
-Their specialities are;
+With over 20 years experience in private and NHS settings chartered physiotherapist Nicky Hodgkinson is an expert in treating a wide range of conditions to relieve your pain.
+Her specialities are;

 - Back, neck and pelvic pain